SingeRoi/bookWorm_ms4/README.md

 [W3C Markup Validation Service]( https://validator.w3.org/)

+Code was checked and minor typos/omissions corrected.

 #### CSS

 [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+Code was checked and minor typos/omissions corrected.

 #### JavaScript

 [JSHint]( https://jshint.com/)
+Code was checked and minor/typos omissions corrected.

 #### Python

 [PEP8]( http://pep8online.com/)

+### Outstanding design issues

+The following are design issues I would like to address further if time allowed

+* appearance of chapter buttons on product_detail pages to set all to the width of the widest button
+* apply corresponding shading to Rating/My rating stars
+* styling/location of found, category and search box on the product page needs revision
+* complete styling of ereader/replace with an out-of-the-box open source reader

+### Features left to implement

+* eReader view next/previous chapter function will navigate between purchased chapters but will not allow navigation to free chapters.
+I have not had time to implement code for this.
+* restricting user rating to purchased products

 ## Deployment